Article

 As a manager of a remote team, you face a unique set of challenges.
 In a traditional work environment, you'd have greater visibility of your direct reports, making it easier to track productivity, build a strong team culture through in-person socialization, and work synchronously to problem-solve quickly.
 But how do you achieve those same results managing a virtual team?

-In a webinar on the future of work, Mike Gallardo, sales director for NAM at Deel, shared this insight: “In an office setting, it’s easier to get the pulse on how your team feels and what they want.
+In a webinar on the future of work, Mike Gallardo, senior sales director at Deel, shared this insight: “In an office setting, it’s easier to get the pulse on how your team feels and what they want.
 When working in your home office, you have to be really proactive and reach out to people to find out what they want to work on and how they feel.”

-Read on to see how you can leverage technology, processes, and communication strategies to lead virtual teams that are highly efficient and engaged in 2024.
+Read on to see how you can leverage technology, processes, and communication strategies to lead virtual teams that are highly efficient and engaged in 2025.

 Use a global equipment management and delivery provider